jonahsandersgaming/mee6/README.md

 # Selfhosting - Setup

-WolfGang

-We have made some chnages to mee6 to make it alot of easier to selfhost. -Note.
-You will not recieve much help when or if its needed.-

-We reccomend an ubuntu VM or OS this is because it is easiest to setup on.

-Also reccomend python3.5.
+For this tutorial, we will use an Ubuntu 14 or up system (or virtual machine), and the packages python3 and pip3.

+Ensure you have admin permissions on your Ubuntu system.

+For this tutorial,
-The first step is to install redis, inorder to do this you need to run:
+The first step is to install redis with `apt`:
 >sudo apt-get install redis-server

-The next thing we need to do is clone the repo from github:
+The next thing we need to do is clone this repo from github:
 >git clone https://github.com/jtagt/mee6/

 The next step is to go into the direcotry where your chat-bot is, so run: